 Powerful: Keanu Reeves, Laurence Fishburne, Carrie-Anne Moss, Jada Pinkett Smith, Harry Lennix, Monica Bellucci, Lambert Wilson & Hugo Weaving reprise their roles and they all did a decent job for their respective performances.

 Action Sequences were awesome to look at.
-Neo & Smith’s final battle look like a battle from “Dragon Ball Z,” the humans defending Zion from The Machines felt really cool using all their arsenal against them.
+Neo & Smith’s final battle look like a battle from “Dragon Ball Z,” the humans defending Zion from The Machines felt really cool using all their arsenal against them is my favorite part of the whole movie.

 Joel Silver produced the third film as he did with the last two chapters.